 Here are two great vest options!

-I currently have the VaporHowe and am loving it for my long runs!
+I have the Pinnacle and am loving it for my long runs!
 I’ve only used the front flasks so far, but plan to use my 50-ounce CamelBak bladder with it as the size seems compatible when I get into higher mileage runs.
 The straws on the front tuck in nicely and don’t get in the way at all, and are also super easy to drink from.

 - Holds up to 90 ounces of hydration